A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Introduction

-Overall,we make the following key contributions:(1) We propose a unified framework that subsumes several types of domain knowledge and allows encoding them as domain constraints.
-We demonstrate six particular instantiations of it.
-(2) We develop a generic and robust parameter learning algorithm for PCs that can effectively utilize such domain constraints.
+We make the following key contributions:(1) We propose a unified framework that subsumes several types of domain knowledge and allows encoding them as domain constraints and demonstrate six particular instantiations of these constraints.
+(2) We propose an augmented objective function that effectively incorporates these domain constraints and can be optimized through generic parameter learning algorithms for PCs.
 (3) We experimentally validate the added utility of our approach on several benchmark and real-world scenarios where data is limited but knowledge is abundant.